|Nutrition Facts (per serving)|

 You can cook this steak on an outdoor grill, on an indoor grill, or under the broiler.
 Just make sure that you don't overcook it.
-Steak should be cooked to a minimum temperature of 140°F, which is medium rare, for food safety reasons.
+Steak should be cooked to a minimum temperature of 140 F, which is medium-rare, for food safety reasons.
 The steak will be nice and pink on the inside, with a great sear and crust on the outside.

-- 1/3 cup olive oil
+1/3 cup olive oil

-- 2 cloves garlic, minced
+2 cloves garlic, minced

-- 1/2 teaspoon garlic powder
+1/2 teaspoon garlic powder

-- 3 tablespoons soy sauce
+3 tablespoons soy sauce

-- 2 tablespoons lemon juice
+2 tablespoons lemon juice

-- 1 tablespoon Dijon mustard
+1 tablespoon Dijon mustard

-- 1/2 teaspoon salt
+1/2 teaspoon salt

-- 1/8 teaspoon pepper
+1/8 teaspoon freshly ground black pepper

-- 2 pounds steak (round steak, family steak, or sirloin steak)
+2 pounds steak (round steak, family steak, or sirloin steak)